The Human Truth Foundation

 For more, see:

 Congo, DR is a pretty unhealthy country.
-Congo, DR comes in the best 20 in its smoking rate30.
-It does better than average in the prevalence of overweight adults31 and in its alcohol consumption rate32.
-Congo, DR does not succeed in everything, however.
-Congo, DR does worse than average when it comes to its food aid and health contributions and WHO compliance33 and in its immunizations take-up34.
-And finally, it falls into the worst 20 in terms of its adolescent birth rate35, its average life expectancy11 and in its fertility rate14 (amongst the worst in Africa).
-The number of overweight adults has increased by 14% during the past 40 years.
+Congo, DR does better than average when it comes to the prevalence of overweight adults31, its smoking rate32 and in its alcohol consumption rate33.
+When it comes to most other metrics, Congo, DR does not do well.
+It does worse than average in terms of its suicide rate34, its food aid and health contributions and WHO compliance35, delivery rate of 7x Infant Immunizations 2011-201536 and in delivery rate of infant DTP immunizations in the 2020s37.
+And finally, it sits amongst the bottom 20 when it comes to its adolescent birth rate38, childhood mortality in the 2020s39, its average life expectancy11 and in its fertility rate15 (one of the worst in Africa).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Congo DR in 1990 was 48.6yrs, somewhat lower than the global average of 64.6.
 It improved by +11.7yrs in the 30 years from then, (much better than the global average of +7.9yrs).
 It has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
 Its peak fertility rate was 6.74 in 1987.

 Life Expectancy